"

 Sender

-The originator of the message.
+The originator of a message.

-Slippery Slope Fallacy
+Slippery Slope

-Asserting that a relatively small first step will inevitably lead to a chain of related, usually negative, events, without providing sufficient evidence for this domino effect.
+Asserting that a relatively small first step will inevitably lead to a chain of related, usually negative events, without providing sufficient evidence for this domino effect.

 Social Comparison